Purchasing Your Solar PV System

 Listed below are some tips for purchasing and installing solar PV for your home.

 Before you decide to install solar PV, it is essential to determine if solar is a viable solution for your home.
 How much solar generating sunlight does your roof receive?
 What is the best size and type of system?
 Are there any government incentives available in your area?

 2: Contact your power company

-A solar power system can work against the old business model of large fossil fuel companies and power utilities, these companies don't want consumers to generate their own electricity because it eats into their profits.
+A solar power system can work against the old business model of large fossil fuel companies and power utilities, and these companies don't want consumers to generate their electricity because it eats into their profits.
 If you are installing solar and intend to remain connected to the grid its advisable to get in touch with your power company and find out: